YouHang/vpc/cli-reference.md

 - `ACTION`: `allow` or `deny`
 - `DIRECTION`: Direction of traffic to enforce.
 Valid values are `ingress` and `egress`
 - `SOURCE`: source IP address or CIDR block
-- `DEST`: destination IP address or CIDR block
+- `DESTINATION`: destination IP address or CIDR block
 - `PROCOTOL`: Protocol to enforce.
 Valid values are `all`, `icmp`, `tcp` and `udp`
 - `--icmp-code`: ICMP traffic code to allow.
 Valid values from 0 to 255.
 This is specified only when protocol is set to `icmp`
 - `--icmp-type`: ICMP traffic type to allow.
 Valid values from 0 to 254.
 This is specified only when protocol is set to `icmp`
 - `--port-max`: Maximum port number.
 Valid values are from 1 to 65535.This is specified only when protocol is set to `tcp` or `udp`
 - `--port-min`: Minimum port number.
 Valid values are from 1 to 65535.
 This is specified only when protocol is set to `tcp` or `udp`
-- `--before-rule`: ID of the rule id that this rule is inserted before.
+- `--before-rule-id`: ID of the rule id that this rule is inserted before.

 ---